codingconcepts/dynapi/README.md

 # dynapi
-A dynamic API allowing for easy testing
+A dynamic API allowing for easy web client testing

-## Todo
+## todo

 - [x] Add the parsed template to the route config and perform a manual equals (template not comparable)
 - [x] url.Query parameters should result in "1, 2", not "[1 2]"